jsenv/core/docs/dev_server/readme.md

 - Server uses filesystem as cache for compiled files
   - You can see compiled files with your own eyes
   - Files are recompiled only if they changed, otherwise cache is used
-- Livereloading: Page auto reload when you save a file
+- Autoreloading: Page auto reload when you save a file

 # Definition of a dev server for jsenv